Emelieh21/r-tutorials/How to make and share an R package in 3 steps.md

 install.packages("devtools")
 ```

-And run the following commands in R:
+Make sure your working directory is set to the folder of your package and run the following commands in R:

 ```R
 # to automatically generate the documentation: